arthurgirard/Girard2025-RNN-Surrogate-Composite-Fracture/README.md

 ## Introduction

-This VUMAT subroutine is the implementation of a extended Minimal State Cell (MSC) Recurrent Neural Network (RNN) as a surrogate model.
+This VUMAT subroutine is the implementation of a extended Minimal State Cell (MSC), based on a  Recurrent Neural Network (RNN), as a surrogate model.
-It predicts the homogenized elasto-plastic stress-strain response and the matrix fracture initiation (when the fracture indicator $D=1$) of a Reduced Volume Element (RVE) representative of a UD carbon fiber-reinforced composites.
+It predicts the homogenized elasto-plastic stress-strain response and the matrix fracture initiation (when the fracture indicator $D=1$) of a Reduced Volume Element (RVE) representative of a UD carbon fiber-reinforced composites (presented in Section 3 of the paper).

 The model formulation is detailed in Section 4.1 of the paper.
-The VUMAT contains around 6500 trainable parameters (additional include of the subroutine).
+The VUMAT contains around 6500 trainable parameters (saved in the *include files in the subroutine code).
 Those trainable parameters are found during the training and fixed
 The VUMAT features 5 states variables that are used by the network as latent space to store any time-dependant information.
 At each call of the subroutine, the previous state variable is used as input of the network this state variable is updated.
 The evolution of each of the 5 states variable can be accessed as history output in the .odb file.

 This VUMAT implementation was used to generate the results for the structural validation (3-point bending problem) presented in Section 5.6 of the paper.

 ## How to Use

+Make sure that the include files are in the same folder of the subroutine.

 Loading modules on Euler (ETH) Cluster: